gdbots/pbjx-php/README.md

 The strategy behind this library is similar to [GRPC](http://www.grpc.io/) and [CQRS](https://martinfowler.com/bliki/CQRS.html).

-> If your project is using Symfony3 use the [gdbots/pbjx-bundle-php](https://github.com/gdbots/pbjx-bundle-php) to simplify the integration.
+> If your project is using Symfony use the [gdbots/pbjx-bundle-php](https://github.com/gdbots/pbjx-bundle-php) to simplify the integration.

 # Transports